robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 Step 6: Modify the Dockerfile to be multi-stage
 -----------------------------------------------

 What is a multi-stage build?
-We're going to build two images: one is like the build server, one is like the production server.
+We're going to build two images: one is like the build server, the other is like the production server.
 The first stage will take in our source code and output the built dlls, the second will host the built dlls as a web server.

-1. Open the `Dockerfile` you created in step 1.
+1. Open the `Dockerfile` you created above.

 2. Add this line after the `RUN dotnet publish ...` line and before the `WORKDIR /app` line: